red-gate/web-kata/kata7.md

     1. get the vote count information from the _same place_ than in the previous step
     1. show the votes count in the `product-header`
     1. notice that both vote counts get updated at the same time and should reference the same data

+**Note** for the purpose of this exercice the code written will be only in the frontend.
+A more elegant solution could involve an API call in order to update the store in the backend to keep track of votes.

 ## Resources